-like you've never
+like you've never seen it before

 mexopolitan is about the love of Mexican arts, its magic and passion.
 We are dedicated to bring the beauty of traditional Mexican techniques into the world, proving these craftsmen and their works can be recognised at an international and high-class level.

 Mata Ortiz pottery is made with the ancient techniques used by the Paquimé culture, also known as Casas Grandes.
 These techniques have been recently rescued by master Juan Quezada Celado.